 The bill also offers incentives and certainty for private sector to invest in inland waterways transport sector and government funding may be used only if private investment is not forthcoming for any component.

-The government has said that 1.8 lakh persons would be provided employment in the next 5 years, reported PTI.
-Jobs are expected to be created for operation, management of fairway, terminals, barges and training aids to navigation.
+The government has said that 1.8 lakh persons would be provided employment as jobs are expected to be created for operation, management of fairway, terminals, barges and training aids to navigation, over the next five years

 PART IV.
 THE [PROPOSED] BILL

-The Bill seeks to achieve the above objectives the following:
+The Bill seeks to achieve the following objectives:

 Allocation of various percentages of the cess on high speed diesel and petrol is thus proposed to be rationalized by amending the said Act so as to provide two and one-half per cent of the cess on high speed diesel and petrol for the development and maintenance of national waterways.